 - Official transcripts from all institutions leading to and awarding the applicant’s bachelor’s and master’s degrees from a regionally accredited institution and all postbaccalaureate study

 An official transcript is one that Azusa Pacific University receives unopened in an envelope sealed by the former institution and that bears the official seal of the college or university.
 A cumulative minimum 3.0 (on a 4.0 scale) grade-point average on the posted degree is required for regular admission status.
 Provisional admittance may be granted to individuals with a lower GPA if competency can be shown through multiple measures.

-- Three professional letters of recommendation, two completed by individuals who have supervised and/or mentored the applicant.
+- Two professional letters of recommendation, completed by individuals who have supervised and/or mentored the applicant.
 All recommendations should be from persons who can attest to the applicant’s potential for doctoral study and leadership.